 From your dashboard, click on “Firewall Policies” in the “Policies” menu.

-I’d like to add a new firewall policy to protect my Windows web servers, so I’m going to click Add New Windows Firewall Policy.
+To add a new firewall policy to protect my Windows web servers, click Add New Windows Firewall Policy.

 The CloudPassage firewall interface allows you to easily configure host-based firewall rules on your servers.
 I’ll show you how to apply this policy to your servers later.
 (Write a name and description)